 The actual of the content of this batch file depend on your specific implementation.

-<root>\Reports: You need to give "Write" rights to users.
+<root>\Reports: You need to give "Write" rights to non-admin users.
 This will also give the user "Create Folder" rights.
 When the Spooled Reports application is launched for the first time, the company sub-directory under the Reports directory is created along with a directory for every package in the system.
 If this application is run by a user with full rights to the Reports directory, all of the directories will be created.
 If a user without "Create Folder" rights attempts to print a report or access the Spooled Reports application, he/she will receive an error stating that the directory cannot be created.